-Crack Slaw (also known as Egg Roll in a Bowl) is a simple and easy-to-prepare dish that is full of delicious oriental flavors.
-Although you might normally use slaw as a main dish, this recipe is a complete meal.
+This Keto Beef Crack Slaw is similar to my Keto Egg Roll in a Bowl with Pork, which is a simple and easy-to-prepare dish that is full of delicious oriental flavors.
+Although you might normally use cole slaw as a main dish, this recipe is a complete meal.

 It’s one of the most popular recipes in the low carb, Paleo, and Whole30 communities.
 This recipe is very addictive and when you try it, you will want to make it again and again.

 Some people buy pre-made coleslaw packages from the supermarket, which normally contain green cabbage, red cabbage, and carrot.
-However, we love to use fresh ingredients for this recipe.
+However, I love to use fresh ingredients for this recipe.

 Cabbage is a cruciferous vegetable that has been shown to help prevent cancer (1).
 It’s also a good source of fiber and antioxidants.

-We have tried this recipe with beef chop suey, pork, chicken and even shrimp before but this time, we use ground beef.
+I have tried this recipe with beef chop suey, pork, chicken and even shrimp before but this time, I use ground beef.

 You can use ground chicken, pork, or turkey for this recipe.
 As for vegetables, there are many other keto-friendly options, such as mushrooms, green bell pepper, broccoli, asparagus, zucchini, brussels sprouts, and more.
 You can also use carrots if you aren’t strict keto.

 The special touch is the crunchiness of the vegetables.
 Do not overcook them and they should be crunchy when eating them.
 Adding different textures and flavors to your food is a great way to make your meal more enjoyable.

 My recipe calls for freshly grated ginger, which has incredible anti-inflammatory and calming properties.
 Ginger also has a sweet flavor that decreases the need for sugar in this recipe.

 Garlic is another wonderful flavor-enhancer that is packed with powerful health benefits, including antiviral properties to boost immunity.